ankitkuntal18/virtual-lab/README.md

 <h5> About the Experiment : </h5>
-DEsign of Carry Look Ahead Adder
+Design of Carry Look Ahead Adder

 <b>Name of Developer | <b> Mr Dhananjay Bisen
 :--|:--|